topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 print(Y_train[0]) #[0.
 0. 0.
 0. 0.
 1. 0.
 0. 0.
 0.]
 ```

-## Neural Network arquitecture
+## Neural Network architecture

-There are several layer arquitectures that I could implement, I decided to go as follows:
+There are several layer architectures that I could implement, I decided to go as follows:

 ```python
 model = Sequential()